hypo69/hypo/pytest/gemini - set 2/en/src/utils/ftp.md

 1. **Mocking:** Critically important for testing functions that interact with external resources (like FTP).
 The `@pytest.fixture` `mock_ftp_connection` and `mock_logger` mock the `ftplib.FTP` object and the `logger` object respectively.
 This isolates the tests from the actual FTP server, preventing network calls and allowing us to control the results.

-2. **Error Handling:** The tests now explicitly check for `FileNotFoundError` and `ftplib.error_perm` exceptions, demonstrating proper exception handling.
+2. **Error Handling:** The tests now explicitly check for `FileNotFoundError` and `ftplib.error_perm` exceptions, demonStarting proper exception handling.

 3. **Specific Error Messages:**  The `mock_logger.error` calls are now checking for the expected error messages, which are crucial for debugging.
 This shows the test is checking for the correct exceptions being logged.